ClojureBridge/curriculum/outline/app.md

     (get-value-map "/topics/16/indicators" {} :name :id)

-Create a function based on the above.
+Create a function based on the above called get-indicator-map.

     (defn get-indicator-map []
       "Gets map of indicators.
       /topics/16/indicators:   All urban development"
       (get-value-map "/topics/16/indicators" {} :name :id))

-Define the results of calling get-indicator-map.
+Define a var to hold the results of calling get-indicator-map.

     (def indicator-map (get-indicator-map))

-On to getting the values for a specific indicators API endpoint for getting a certain indicator for all countries: http://api.worldbank.org/countries/all/indicators/EP.PMP.SGAS.CD?format=json&per_page=10000&date=2010
+Onto getting the values for a specific indicators API endpoint for getting a certain indicator for all countries.
+Here is the URL that does that: http://api.worldbank.org/countries/all/indicators/EP.PMP.SGAS.CD?format=json&per_page=10000&date=2010 Out of the results, we want "country" and "value"

     (get-value-map (str "/countries/all/indicators/EP.PMP.SGAS.CD") {:date 2012} :country :value)

-Turn it into a function.
+Turn it into a function called get-indicator-all.
+The indicator name needs to be a parameter to the function.
+So should the data and two keys.
+We make these parameters so we would be able to get other indicators and pull out different pieces of the results.

     (defn get-indicator-all
       "Returns indicator for a specified year for all countries"